 One option would be for the sponsor to send the necessary documentation to all Member States concerned through a single 'EU portal' ('single submission'), administered by the European Medicines Agency ('the Agency').
-The 'EU portal' would subsequently distribute the information to the Member States concerned.
+The 'EU portal' would subsequently distribute the information to cost of clinical trials.

+the Member States concerned.